orryverducci/StreamSDR/README.md

 What's the license?
 -------------------

-This software is distributed under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This software is distributed under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.html).
 Full terms can be read in LICENSE.md included in the source code.

 <p align="center" style="color: grey">Logo: Router by logan from the Noun Project</p>